Building Reverse Proxy Using API Gateway

 Server Security

-By hiding the actual server IP address from users, it becomes more difficult for hackers to launch targeted attacks like DDoS.
-This protects the server from DDoS attacks and enhances security by controlling access to the server through user authentication and authorization.
+By hiding the actual server IP address of the service provided to users, it becomes more difficult for hackers to launch targeted attacks such as DDoS.
+This allows the server to be protected from DDoS attacks.
+Additionally, user authentication and authorization can control access to the server, enhancing security.

 N/A